sophieluo/rallie/rallie/README.md

 - BLE UUIDs are optional; BluetoothManager gracefully skips if not configured.
 - To test on device, be sure to use **real iPhone** (not simulator) for camera access and BLE.

+## 🚧 Known Issues

+- **Player Detection**: Currently has accuracy issues that need to be fixed.
+- **Homography Tap Validation**: After recent integration of draggable corners feature, the mapping is incorrect (e.g., tapping upper left shows dot in upper right corner of minicourtview).
+- **Performance**: Working to achieve sub-100ms latency from player detection to command dispatch.

 ---

+*Last updated: June 2, 2025*